500Foods/WelcomeToTroodon/README.md

 - [Team Gloomy Troodon Assembly Guide](https://teamgloomy.github.io/troodon_v2_assembly.html)
 - [Ellis' Print Tuning Guide](https://ellis3dp.com/Print-Tuning-Guide/)

 Beyond the guides, Discord communities are a popular way to connect with other users.
-These tend to be specific to the printer or product, so we'll be sure to add more to this list as time goes on.
+These tend to be specific to a printer or product, so we'll be sure to add more to this list as time goes on.

 - [FormBot Discord](https://discord.gg/spAGFK2PnN) - The Troodon community is particularly helpful of course.